UNMC Chronic HIV infection and Aging in NeuroAIDS (CHAIN) Center (NIH P30 MH062261)

 Junior faculty members whose studies are not funded are strongly encouraged to work with their CHAIN Center mentor and submit a revised application in a future funding cycle.
 Mentors are available to senior investigators upon request.

 If studies funded by the UNMC CHAIN Center Developmental Core result in presentations, abstracts, and/or publications, please remember to acknowledge the CHAIN Center grant (P30 MH062261).
 For suggested wording, please visit CHAIN Helpful tools page.

 To include the CHAIN logo in your presentations or web site, please contact Robin Taylor (402-559-3549) for a low and/or high resolution copy.

 If you need additional information, please contact us.

 If you receive independent NIH or equivalent institutional funding for a project that is currently funded by a CHAIN Center Developmental grant, congratulations!Please notify the CHAIN Center Developmental Core immediately so that funds allocated to your grant can be returned to the CHAIN Center.
 NIH regulations prohibit simultaneous funding.

 Developmental grant recipients are responsible for managing their projects' funding.

 Awardees are responsible for working with their departmental fund manager to manage the award.
 If any funds are left over at the end of the award period, funds will be returned to the Developmental Core.
 Overspending is not allowed.
 Also, see Independent Funding section.

 Payments: If awardee is based at UNMC, a cost center number will be established for the developmental grant.
-If awardee is based at another University of Nebraska campus, our grants manager will set up a subcontract with the institution.
+If awardee is not based at UNMC, a subcontract will be set up with that institution.
 Awardee's department's fund manager will be the best source of information for dealing with the subcontract.